-Better Incident Management is a critical area of focus for all IT organizations given the potential of Incidents to disrupt business, harm brand reputation and reduce stakeholder confidence in IT teams.
-Consumerization of IT and a movement towards best-of-breed applications has resulted in a volume and variety of Incidents that is unprecedented.
-Not only do IT organizations have to be nimbler than ever to resolve Incidents and restore business-as-usual in quick fashion, but they also have to be proactive to prevent Incidents from being generated at all.
+Better incident management is a critical area of focus for all IT organizations given the potential of incidents to disrupt business, harm brand reputation and reduce stakeholder confidence in IT teams.
+Consumerization of IT and a movement toward best-of-breed applications has resulted in a volume and variety of incidents that is unprecedented.
+Not only do IT organizations have to be more nimble than ever to resolve incidents and restore business-as-usual quickly, but they also have to be proactive to prevent incidents from being generated at all.

 Turning Better Incident Management into Smart Incident Management

-Your ITSM systems of record carry valuable information about process performance that you can leverage to identify opportunities for improvement.
+Your IT Service Management (ITSM) systems of record carry valuable information about process performance that you can leverage to identify opportunities for improvement.
 This information can be categorized into one of the following:

 - Structured: Most commonly used data for dashboards, reports and analytics